OpticalTone/PeerCC-Browser/Readme.md

 ### Options

 By clicking the cogs button on the right side, you can show and hide the options.
-While disconnected from the server, you can change the name, uncheck the trickle ice checkbox if you want to send candidates trough sdp only (Only works with WebRtc).
+Server address and server port are used to connect to the signaling server While disconnected from the server, you can change the name, uncheck the trickle ice checkbox if you want to send candidates trough sdp only (Only works with WebRtc).
 While not in a call, you can choose the resolution you want your video to be displayed at.
 You can choose to use either ORTC or WebRTC on browsers that support both technologies.